Reviews You Can Rely On

 Credit: Austin Palmer

-From there, this juicer delivered a substandard performance at juicing oranges, creating a slightly less than average amount of juice.
+This juicer delivered a substandard performance at juicing oranges, creating a slightly less than average amount of juice.
 The juice was relatively pulp-free, but it generated about 1 inch of foam.
-The Aicok finished this metric with average performance at juicing apples.
+The Aicok was only average at juicing apples.
 It had a decent juice yield and no separation, though mild pulp and foam were produced.

 aicok slow masticating juicer - the aicok wouldn't be our first or last choice for juicing apples...